haotian2006/HelperDocs-contributions/Fixing Errors.md

 This section will go over some basics on how to fix or find errors

 # Checking Output
-Usually if your code doesn't run then it might be because be because the code has errored.
+Usually, if your code doesn't run then it might be because the code has errored.

 To open output you go to View -> Output
 ![Alt text](https://media.discordapp.net/attachments/1090554268492247103/1144376169463042178/image.png?width=767&height=127)

 !!!info
-    Another useful tool is the Script Analysis, what is does is show warnings/errors (mainly [syntax](https://www.sciencedirect.com/topics/engineering/syntax-error) related) while you are editing the script.
-It is directly below Output
+    Another useful tool is the Script Analysis, what it does is show warnings/errors (mainly [syntax](https://www.sciencedirect.com/topics/engineering/syntax-error) related) while you are editing the script.
+It is directly below the Output

-To see if there is an error you will see a message that are red like this one
+To see if there is an error you will see a message that is red like this one
 ![error](https://media.discordapp.net/attachments/1090554268492247103/1144377810933260418/image.png?width=767&height=104)

 You can click on the error and it will bring you to the line and script that it errored on

-If clicking on it doesn't lead you to any where and you see this
+If clicking on it doesn't lead you anywhere and you see this
 ![a](https://media.discordapp.net/attachments/1090554268492247103/1144378615115546724/image.png?width=767&height=103)
-when you hover over it it means that the script it errored in was deleted.
+When you hover over it it means that the script it errored in was deleted.
-What you can do is click on the error while in game instead of after stopping and it should lead you to the right script.
+What you can do is click on the error while in the game instead of after stopping and it should lead you to the right script.

 ## Reading errors messages
 ![smtidk](https://media.discordapp.net/attachments/1090554268492247103/1144383368163774474/image.png?width=767&height=182)